Special Projects and Programs

 Hockey Day Minnesota

 Hockey Day Minnesota originated in 2007 by the Minnesota Wild to celebrate the game that has made Minnesota the State of Hockey.
-Awarded to Mankato by the Minnesota Wild and Bally’s Sports North (BSN), we will host the 16th anniversary of Hockey Day Minnesota in January 2022.
-Being held for the first time in Southern Minnesota, this iconic event will take place at Minnesota State University (MSU), Mankato, Blakeslee Stadium.
-Learn More For information on sponsorships, please contact Michelle Schooff.
+Awarded to Mankato by the Minnesota Wild and Bally’s Sports North (BSN), we hosted the 16th anniversary of Hockey Day Minnesota in January 2022.
+Held for the first time in Southern Minnesota, this iconic event took place at Minnesota State University (MSU), Mankato, Blakeslee Stadium.

 Telling Our Story